daniel-ilett/blog/_drafts/2019-05-11-tut1-4-smo-edge-detect.md

 y += tex2D(_MainTex, uv + float2( texelSize.x,  texelSize.y)) *  1.0;
 ~~~

-If you look over the values, you'll see they correspond to the kernel calculations, but I've missed out the ones which are multiplied by zero since they won't have an effect on the final value anyway.
+If you look over the values, you'll see they correspond to the kernel calculations, but I've missed out the parts of the calculation where the kernel value is zero.
 Run the shader now, and you should see some lovely edge detection!
 I'd suggest that if you intend to use this effect in a game as-is, then consider turning off shadows, because they'll also be edge-detected and could look strange.
 Alternatively, use that as your aesthetic - be creative!

 ![Edge Detection](/img/tut1/part4-scene-edge-detect.png)

-You'll also notice the `sqrt()` function that we use at the end - it's short for 'square root', as you'd expect - this line is just doing Pythagoras' Theorem on the independent horixontal and vertical gradients to get the magnitude of the overall gradient.
+You'll also notice the `sqrt()` function that we use at the end - it's short for 'square root', as you'd expect.
+This line is just doing Pythagoras' Theorem on the independent horizontal and vertical gradients to get the overall gradient magnitude, and therefore the 'edginess' of the pixel.

 ~~~glsl
 return sqrt(x * x + y * y);